chipbaber/apex_email/README.md

-# apex_email
+# Example Instruction on how to send pretty HTML Emails from APEX

-Sample Pretty Email template &amp; instructions for Oracle APEX emails
+The instructions below outline how one can leverage a HTML email template inside Oracle APEX on ATP.